Signature of nonequilibrium quantum phase transition in the long time average of Loschmidt echo: Long time average of Loschmidt echo and quench dynamics

-with where $h_{i}$ and $h_{f}$ are external magnetic field along the $x$ axis in the initial and final Hamiltonian, respectively.
+where $h_{i}/J$ and $h_{f}/J$ are external magnetic field along the $x$ axis in the initial and final Hamiltonian, respectively.

-We numerically calculate Eq.(\ref{LLEI}) and show the result in Fig.\ref {LLEIsing}.
-For Fig.\ref{LLEIsing}(a), the initial state is prepared in the phase with $h_{i}/J=0$ and $\nu =1$.
-We can see that $\eta $ grows from $0$ to the value approximately equal to $0.315$ as $h_{f}/J$ increases from $0$ to the critical point $h_{c}/J=1$, where $\eta =0$ means the final state is the same as the initial state with $h_{i}=h_{f}$.
-When the parameter $ h_{f}/J $ crosses the critical point, the final Hamiltonian enters into the trivial phase with $\nu =0$, and $\eta $ keeps approximately to be a constant with the increasing of $h_{f}/J$.
-In Fig.\ref{LLEIsing}(b), we prepare the initial Hamiltonian in the trivial phase with $h_{i}/J=100$ and $ \nu =0$, and continuously change the parameter $h_{f}/J$ of final Hamiltonian from $0$ to $2$.
-It can be seen that $\eta $ remains a constant approximately equal to $0.315$ when the final Hamiltonian is in the topological phase with $h_{f}\leqslant h_{c}$.
-After crossing the critical point $h_{c}/J$ with $h_{f}>h_{c}$, $\eta $ begins to decrease with the increase of $h_{f}$ and shall reach the minimum value $0$ at $h_{i}=h_{f}$.
-The nonanalyticity of $\eta $ emerges as long as $h_{f}$ crosses the critical point and is independent of the choice of the initial state.
+We numerically calculate Eq.(\ref{LLEI}) and show several results with different initial Hamiltonian in Fig.\ref {LLEIsing}.
+For Fig.\ref{LLEIsing}(a), taking the initial state prepared in the phase with $h_{i}/J=0$ and $\nu =1$ (solid line) as an example, we can see that $\eta $ grows from $0$ to the value approximately equal to $0.315$ as $h_{f}/J$ increases from $0$ to the critical point $h_{c}/J=1$, where $\eta =0$ means the final state is the same as the initial state with $h_{i}=h_{f}$.
+When the parameter $h_{f}/J $ crosses the critical point, the final Hamiltonian enters into the trivial phase with $\nu =0$, and $\eta $ keeps approximately to be a constant with the increasing of $h_{f}/J$.
+In Fig.\ref{LLEIsing}(b), taking the initial Hamiltonian in the trivial phase with $h_{i}/J=100$ and $\nu =0$ (solid line) as an example, and continuously change the parameter $h_{f}/J$ of final Hamiltonian from $0$ to $2$.
+It can be seen that $\eta $ remains a constant approximately equal to $0.315$ when the final Hamiltonian is in the topological phase with $ h_{f}\leqslant h_{c}$.
+After crossing the critical point $h_{c}/J$ with $ h_{f}>h_{c}$, $\eta $ begins to decrease with the increase of $h_{f}$ and shall reach the minimum value $0$ at $h_{i}=h_{f}$.
+Generally, we can see the nonanalyticity of $\eta $ emerges as long as $h_{f}$ crosses the critical point and is independent of the choice of the initial state.
 Nonequilibrium QPT is characterized by the nonanalytic behavior of $\eta $ at the critical point.